 Welcome to Double Trouble - We're two retired ladies bringing you a challenge where we hope you will find fun and inspiration!
 We're not affiliated with any companies and we welcome all participants.
-Our challenges will include Thing 1 - Trouble Maker (the Basic Challenge), Thing 2 - Double Dare (an optional element in which you may or may not decide to participate) and Thing 3 - Twisted Sister (a surprise twist to the Challenge).
+Our challenges will include Thing 1 - Trouble Maker (the Basic Challenge), Thing 2 - Double Dare (an optional element in which you may or may not decide to participate) and Thing 3 - Twisted Sister (a surprise twist to Trouble Maker's Basic Challenge.

 Please take the time to read so you don't get into trouble.
 Consider becoming a follower and using our participant badge or any photo from our current challenge for your blog posting.